-In calculating relative risks, we used the daily maximum temperature at which the minimum mortality risk was observed (71°F; see Figure 4 in the main text)-often referred to as "minimum mortality temperature"[6]-as the reference temperature.
+In calculating relative risks, we used the daily maximum temperature at which the minimum mortality risk was observed (70°F; see Figure 4 in the main text)-often referred to as "minimum mortality temperature"[6]-as the reference temperature.
 We estimated attributable (heat-exacerbated) deaths above the median temperature (82°F) during the past decade.
 The current median temperature provides a policy-relevant floor for excess death estimates, defining a meaningfully "hot but less than extreme" reference for public health messaging.

-The regression model described above was run in each of the 5-year moving time windows between 1972 and 2021 (yielding 46 estimates).
+The regression model described above was run in each of the 5-year moving time windows between 1973 and 2022 (yielding 46 estimates).
 Note that the natural cubic splines used for the non-linear temperature-mortality relationship and adjustment for within-season trends allow these fits to change over the years.
-The minimum mortality temperature described above was also allowed to change for each time window within a range of 70 to 78, using the method suggested by Tobias et al.[6]
+The minimum mortality temperature described above was also allowed to change for each time window within a range of 70 to 78, using the method suggested by Tobias et al. [6].

-The attributable deaths from these models were estimated using attrdl function developed by Gasparrini and Leon.[7]
+The attributable deaths from these models were estimated using attrdl function developed by Gasparrini and Leon [7].
 All models were fitted using dlnm package[8] with R statistical software (version 4.2.3; R Development Core Team).
+In the summary, we round point estimates to the nearest 10, to avoid conveying a false sense of precision about modeled estimates.